PlayQ-DevOps/terraform-playq-poc/README.md

 - the config of the terraform is completely separate from the teraform code creating a clean yet strongly typed interface for the infrastructure module/service
-- this catches more errors at Plan time
 - this reduces confusion about the source of input variables (eliminating harness-bootstrap) and makes reviewing the code much easier
 - the config is located in a single place and is consumed by the code in a